ikluft/prefvote/doc/PrefVote_CEF_input.md

 The CEF file begins with parameter lines at the top.
 These must all occur before the first vote line.

+### #/Candidates:

+Semicolon-delimited list of names of choices/candidates in the election.

+This is optional, but recommended.
+If not specified, the candidates will be collected from ballot lines.
+It is recommended to specify valid candidates so that invalid candidates can be recognized.

+### #/Number of Seats:

+Integer value with the number of seats available for election or selection.
+In other words, this is how many winners there can be in the voting results.

+This is optional.
+If not provided, PrefVote sets the nuber of seats to zero, which ranks all the candidates in order of voting results without specifying a number of winners.
+This differs from the CEF definition which sets an arbitrary integer 100 for the number of seats, intended to be more than the number of candidates in most elections.
+In effect both achieve similar results.

     [work in progress - to be continued]

 ## CEF vote lines: syntax diagrams and ABNF definitions